 Step 1 - open Lets Encrypt

-Locate and click on the Lets Encrypt for cPanel icon - you will find this under the Security section.
+Locate and click on the Lets Encrypt SSL icon - you will find this under the Security section.

 Step 2 - Select Domain

 Locat the domain name for which you wish to issue a certificate.
 Click the Issue link as shown.